xow/moodle-theme_shiny/README.txt

 Getting started
 ---------------

-From your Moodle theme directory right click on clean and then copy and paste back into your Moodle theme directory.
-You should now have a folder called Copy of clean.
+From your Moodle theme directory right click on shiny and then copy and paste back into your Moodle theme directory.
+You should now have a folder called Copy of shiny.
 If you right click this folder you are given the option to Rename it.
 So rename this folder to your chosen theme name, using only lower case letters, and if needed, underscores.
 For the purpose of this tutorial we will call the theme 'cleantheme'.